 Although such self-destructive conditions may seem hopeless, great strides are being made in the natural treatment of autoimmune disorders, so if Hashimoto’s Thyroiditis is your diagnosis, don’t despair, but do work with a trusted health care professional.

-Five Essential Oils for Thyroid Imbalance Relief
+5 Essential Oils for Thyroid Imbalance Relief

 Many people find that essential oils help manage and reduce thyroid symptoms and greatly improve quality of life throughout the healing process.
 Whether dealing with hyper vs hypo thyroid issues, these oils may be beneficial to you.
 Learn more about the best essential oils for thyroid imbalance here.

-Frankincense Essential Oil for Overall Hormone Balancing
+1. Frankincense for Hormone Balancing

 Application Idea: Dilute in a carrier oil and massage in neck directly over the thyroid gland.

 So many thyroid sufferers experience anxiety, depression, and sleep disturbances, but lavender can help (8)!
 There is no significant healing without adequate sleep and peace of mind.
 It is also an antioxidant, analgesic, and anti-inflammatory (9).